kev0960/ModooCode/md/inst/getsec[smctrl].md

 *  If a dedicated SMM monitor will not be established and SMIs are to be handled within the measured environment, then GETSEC[SMCTRL(0)] can be used by the executive software to re-enable SMI that has been masked as a result of SENTER.

-Table6-11 defines the processor context in which GETSEC[SMCTRL(0)] can be used and which events will be unmasked.
+Table 6-11 defines the processor context in which GETSEC[SMCTRL(0)] can be used and which events will be unmasked.
 Note that the events that are unmasked are dependent upon the currently operating processor context.

 ### Table 6-11.
 Supported Actions for GETSEC[SMCTRL(0)]